 The Project Section would be primarily within the existing Caltrain right-of-way.
-However, in certain locations along the Caltrain corridor (e.g., at the Brisbane LMF, passing tracks, communication radio towers, and viaducts south of Scott Boulevard), the Authority would need to acquire temporary construction easements (TCE) and permanent right-of-way outside the existing
+However, in certain locations along the Caltrain corridor (e.g., at the Brisbane LMF, passing tracks, communication radio towers, and viaducts south of Scott Boulevard), the Authority would need to acquire TCEs and permanent right-of-way outside the existing Caltrain right-of-way to build and operate components of the blended system.
+Table 2-20 shows the total TCEs and permanent right-of-way acquisitions required for the project.